Vikuuu/Expense-Tracker/README.md

 - **Expense CRUD**: Users can create, retrieve, update, and delete expenses.
 - **Income CRUD**: Users can create, retrieve, update, and delete incomes.
 - **Swagger Documentation**: The API endpoints are documented using Swagger.
+- **Social Authentication**: Users can sign in using Google, Facebook, and Twitter accounts.

 ## Technologies Used

 - **Django**: A high-level Python web framework that encourages rapid development and clean, pragmatic design.
 - **Django Rest Framework (DRF)**: A powerful and flexible toolkit for building Web APIs in Django.
 - **Swagger**: An open-source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful Web services.
+- **Google API Python Client**: Python library for accessing Google's APIs.
+- **Facebook SDK**: Python library for interacting with Facebook's Graph API.
+- **python-twitter**: Python library for accessing Twitter's API.

 ## Setup Instructions